hraberg/deuce/README.md

 The Clojure macros that backs Emacs Lisp lives in [`deuce.emacs-lisp`](https://github.com/hraberg/deuce/blob/master/src/deuce/emacs_lisp.clj).
 The exact evaluation model haven't been decided, but as Emacs Lisp is a Lisp 2, there will be a namespace for functions and one for variabels (currently called `deuce.emacs-lisp.globals`).

-[`dynamic.cjl`](https://github.com/hraberg/deuce/blob/master/test/deuce/test/dynamic.clj). is a first stab at evaluating some Emacs Lisp.
+[`dynamic.cjl`](https://github.com/hraberg/deuce/blob/master/test/deuce/test/dynamic.clj) and [`lexical.clj`](https://github.com/hraberg/deuce/blob/master/test/deuce/test/lexical.clj) is a first stab at evaluating some Emacs Lisp.

 ### Preparing Emacs